 When HSBC got caught laundering money for drug dealers and terrorists, it promised regulators it would improve controls.

-HSBC shipped $7 billion in actual paper dollars from Mexico back to the US during 2007 and 2008.
+from Mexico back to the US during 2007 and 2008.
 Because of controls on big cash deposits at US banks, the money had been smuggled into Mexico so HSBC could ship it back to the US.

 Mexican and US authorities told the bank that deposits so massive clearly raised red flags that they included drug money.
 Between 2006 and 2009, HSBC simply did not bother to monitor transactions from Mexico for money laundering and defined the country as low risk.